Updated November 23, 2023

 Step 26: Now select the mask to make some finer adjustments, and first make sure that the foreground and background are set it to their default values of white and black.
 Then, select black mask paint to add to the mask and white paint to remove from the mask.

 Step 27: You can press X to switch the background and foreground color and set what is masked out and what is not.
 So, the more time is spent on refining the layer mask and edge between the foreground and the background object; the better will be the final result for the blur background effect.

 Step 28: Then create a new layer named vignette and fill it with set to transparency.

 Step 29: Now go to Filters -> Light and Shadow -> Vignette

 Step 30: You can change the radius, softness, gamma and other parameters depending on how prominent you want your subject in focus.

 Step 31: Then reduce the opacity of the vignette layer to make it look decent.

 Step 33: Finally, we will export it as a jpg from the file menu to get the result.

-In this article, we have learned how we can do blur background using GIMP.
-First, we have seen how to use the install resynthesizer plugin, which provides us with necessary tools and then we have selected the subject with foreground select tool and then applied the layer mask to the selection and then enhanced the mask to match to subject as close as possible and then we have finished with some post-processing effects like a vignette.
+In this article, we have learned how we can blur background using GIMP.
+First, we have seen how to use the install resynthesizer plugin, which provides us with the necessary tools and then we selected the subject with the foreground select tool and then applied the layer mask to the selection, and then enhanced the mask to match the subject as close as possible and then we have finished with some post-processing effects like a vignette.

 This is a guide to GIMP blur background.
 Here we discuss the Steps of GIMP blur background and how we can do blur background.
 You may also have a look at the following articles to learn more –